KayJay7/abusim/docs/simulator/README.md

 ```

 `steel-simulator` is always run with a subcommand:
 - `up`, to create the environment.
 The default behaviour is to create the environment, show the logs and finally destroying it.
-To prevent this, uste the additional flag is `-d` (*detached*), to run the command and release the console.
+To prevent this, use the additional flag is `-d` (*detached*), to run the command and release the console.
 - `down`, to destroy the environment.
 - `logs`, to get the logs of the running containers (except the GUI).
 To continue showing the incoming log lines use the `-f` (*follow*) flag.